 Incorporating an internship into your studies

-The internship is a half course (CCT410, WRI410) that requires you to complete 100 hours of unpaid and paid work.
-You are also responsible for attending class seminars, completing course assignments (such as writing critical incident reports), and giving an oral presentation.
+The internship is a half course (CCT410, WRI410) that requires you to complete 100 hours of unpaid and/or paid work.
+This can be achieved by working one full-day or two half-days per week during regular business hours.
+You are also responsible for attending class seminars, which occur approximately twice a month, completing course assignments (such as writing reflection reports), and giving an oral presentation.

 You must meet the minimum prerequisites.
 Enrollment into CCT410 & WRI410 requires a minimum 2.5 CGPA and the completion of 13 credits.